-THE MAXIMUM VALUE OF THE GRANT IS \$30,000.
-Research projects that receive support under the scheme should lead to joint publications in high quality research outlets and joint grant applications to nationally competitive funding bodies.
+THE MAXIMUM VALUE OF THE GRANT IS AUD\$50,000.
+Research projects that receive support under the scheme should lead to joint publications in high quality research outlets, joint grant applications to NCG bodies and potential to develop, advance and/or translate new knowledge into musculoskeletal health practice or policy.